dakshsinghal2003/notes/IT Infra/text.md

 - In most cases the availability of a component follows a so-called bathtub curve.
 - This says that a **component failure is most likely when the component is new**.
--In the first month of use the chance of a components failure is relatively high.
+- In the first month of use the chance of a components failure is relatively high.
 Sometimes a component doesn't even work at all when unpacked for the first time.
 This is called a **DOA component – Dead On Arrival**.
 - When a component still works after the first month, it is likely that it will continue working without failure until the end of its technical life cycle.

+- Environmental Effect ( Earthquakes, Fire accidents etc.) can also lead to unforeseen scenarios of unavailability.

 ### AVAILABILITY PATTERNS
 - **SPOF ( Single Point Of Failure )** is a component in the infrastructure that if fails can lead to downtime for the entire system ( complete disaster ).